LocationMap of the San Rafael Swell

 , 18 miles east of the reef on I-70; this is also a convenient base from which to explore the Canyonlands region to the southeast and Desolation Canyon to the north.
 The town has a selection of shops and cheap motels, and the John Wesley Powell River Museum

 - besides its interesting exhibits this has a good selection of local books and topographic maps.
 UT 24 and its side roads give access to the southern swell, and along here is found Goblin Valley State Park

 , the most visited site in this area.
-The northern half falls between US 191/6 and UT 10 and amongst the routes heading inwards is the unpaved Buckhorn Draw Road
+The northern half falls between US 191/6 and UT 10 and amongst the routes heading inwards is the unpaved but good quality Buckhorn Draw Road

 which leads to the single most impressive viewpoint - the Wedge Overlook

 from where many square miles of eroded canyons around the San Rafael River are viewable.

 Historically, the Swell was crossed by various expeditions during the exploration of the West but received virtually no permanent settlement.
 More recently, the area has seen sporadic mining operations -